tjcsl/ion/_sources/developing/testing.rst.txt

 Running Tests
 =============

-To actually execute tests, run ``pytest`` inside your vagrant environment.
+To actually execute tests, run ``pytest`` inside your dev environment.
 If you want to only test a specific app, you can run ``pytest <apps_name>``.
 Do note that this deletes and re-creates the db from scratch each time, so you may want to pass the ``-k`` option when developing tests as it significantly reduces run-time.

 Coverage
 ========